 - September 5-September 25, 2023: No changes to course requests will be honored.

 - September 25, 2023-Beyond: Schedule changes are permitted as long as the student follows the steps and rules outlined in the RHS Program of Studies.

 - To make a change to a core subject recommendation, first talk to your current teacher.
 If your teacher is in agreement with the change, ask your teacher to complete a teacher recommendation change form.

-- If your teacher is not in agreement with the change in recommendation, an override form must be submitted to your counselor.
-Please see your counselor for an override form.
+- If your teacher is not in agreement with the change in recommendation, an override form must be submitted to your school counselor.
+Please see your school counselor for an override form.